Occupational Therapy Treatment for Post Traumatic Stress Disorder

 Occupational therapy is a particularly beneficial treatment for PTSD for several reasons.
 Firstly, it takes into account the person as a whole, as opposed to simply considering the anxiety they are experiencing due to PTSD.
 The strategies that are taught during occupational therapy can be applied to novel situations throughout the patient’s life, and occupational therapy works on improving conditions in all areas of the patient’s life.
 It plays a role in addressing community reintegration, social reconnections and work accommodations.
 These are areas in which PTSD sufferers experience particular difficulty.
 Lastly, occupational therapy also involves family members of the patient, acknowledging the importance of social support.
 This is particularly important for sufferers of PTSD who are known to face great relationship difficulties.

 Meyer, A. (1983) Occupational therapy in mental health.
 London: Routledge.

 Kring, A.M., Davison, G.C., Neale, J.M. & Johnson, S.L.
 (2007) Abnormal Psychology.
 USA: John Wiley & Sons.

-The Benefits of Occupational Therapy Treatment for Post Traumatic Stress Disorder
+This post is part of the series: Treatments for Post Traumatic Stress Disorder